Special village board meeting set Thursday to vote on new administrator

 “There is a contract involved, so everybody’s attorneys need to review it, and until that’s final, we won’t release information,” Motley said.

-The administrator to be selected is either LaTonya Rufus, who is director of planning and development for the city of Harvey, and Rick Snider, who serves as Champaign County administrator.
+The administrator to be selected is either LaTonya Rufus, who is director of planning and development for the city of Harvey, or Rick Snider, who serves as Champaign County administrator.

 Mayor Chuck Smith has selected the administrator, who must be approved by the village board.